-Property and equipment are recorded at original cost plus capitalized interest when applicable.
+Property and equipment are recorded at original cost if over \$1,000 plus capitalized interest when applicable.
 Depreciation of property and equipment is provided on the straight-line method over the estimated useful lives of the assets, which range from 3 to 40 years.

-CMW Obligated Group has \$497 of construction in progress at December 31, 2022 related to the expansion of one of the communities.
+CMW Obligated Group has \$4,275 and \$497 of construction in progress at December 31, 2023 and 2022, respectively, related to the expansion of one of the communities.